 Siobhan Casey has over 23 years international marketing, branding and strategic management experience.
 Siobhan is responsible for marketing, income generation, advice, ICT development, delivery and maintenance of the Management Information Systems.

 Before joining Age NI, Siobhan worked as a consultant, coach and trainer with hundreds of businesses across Northern Ireland in the areas of marketing and business development and many community groups and public bodies such as Invest NI, local councils and health trusts.
 Prior to this, Siobhan was Director of Corporate Communications of Fruit of the Loom International, where she also held a number of pan-European brand and marketing management roles.

-Age NI Retail Ltd.
+Age NI Trading Ltd.